Create a REST API in WordPress (With Examples)

 This is a general example of registering any API endpoint in WordPress.
 We hook into the rest_api_init hook and register REST routes using the register_rest_route() function with a callback function to process the request and return the response and a permission callback function.
 The above code snippet can register a specific REST route for all HTTP methods.
 We can handle different HTTP methods differently.
 All these methods should then return a WP JSON response.

-GET API Request in WordPress (GET Method)
+API Request to Get Post(s) in WordPress (GET Method)

 The GET method is used to fetch data or a set of data from the server.
 It only retrieves data not modifies it, like retrieving all posts or retrieving a single post, providing the post ID as a parameter.
 The WP REST route for the GET method can be registered like this: